-When Winter comes we also offer an indoor archery in Oliver and run the program all winter on Monday nights.
+When Winter comes we also offer an indoor archery in Oliver and run the program all winter on Monday nights for adults with limited coaching.
+Our Junior Program runs on Thursday nights from 6 to 7:30 ish Adults after that.
 For more information on this program contact Mary Ostermeier firstname.lastname@example.org.

 We also offer membership in the BC Archery Association and their programs.

-To all trap shooters and those that wish to shoot clay targets. bring your smoke poles and shells to the range on Tuesday afternoons.
+To all trap shooters and those that wish to shoot clay targets. bring your smoke poles and shells to the range on Tuesday and Saturday mornings starting at 10am.
 For more info contact

 Black Powder Range